Lesson 3 Towards a Greener Tomorrow

 This causes ____ levels to rise.

-The ____ factor is the expansion of water.
+The second factor is the expansion ____ water.

 How High Will Sea Levels Rise?